tepzilon/homestack/exit-node/README.md

 PersistentKeepalive: 25

 - Exit node
+  - Remove DNS
+    - Since it'll then call `resolvctl -a homestack -m 0 -x`
+    - Caused adding `nameserver X.X.X.X` to the file `/run/systemd/resolve/resolv.conf`
+    - Then the exit node will not be able to access to internet (cannot resolve DNS somehow)
   - Allowed IP has to be 10.8.0.0/24 (allow only peer packets)
-  - (nit) Endpoint to be localhost:51820
+  - (nit) Endpoint should be 127.0.0.1:51820 or localhost:51820
 - Clients
   - Allowed IP is 0.0.0.0/0 (route every packets through VPN)